 It’s a search engine for tours and activities offered in the towns you will visit.
 The advantage of using this site is keeping all your bookings in one place without the need to remember them all!
 Prices are the same as booking directly!

-You could easily spend over a week doing all the activities in Queenstown and there’s loads more than the 9 I have enlisted.
+You could easily spend over a week doing all the activities in Queenstown and there are loads more than the 9 I have enlisted.
 If you’re on a budget and can only afford 1 activity then make sure you do a good amount of research beforehand.

 Top accommodation options in Queenstown